DIAGNijmegen/website-content/content/pages/projects/muscle_us.md

 The goal of this project was to develop a new device-independent method that can discriminate between muscle ultrasound images from healthy subjects and patients with a neuromuscular disease.

 ## Tasks
 To date, the only parameter clinically validated to discriminate between healthy and diseased muscle ultrasound images is its echogenicity (gray value).
 Probably, other features than echogenicity can be extracted from the muscle ultrasound images that discriminate between healthy and diseased muscle.
 The AI challenge in this project is to develop an algorithm that can extract these features from muscle ultrasound images that is independent from the ultrasound machine.
-Specifically, the task for this project is to develop an AI algorithm that 1) can discriminate between healthy and diseased muscle, and 2) can classify patients with a neuromuscular disease based on a set of muscle ultrasound images, and 3) can perform this classification on ultrasound images from different ultrasound machines and setups.
+Specifically, the task for this project is to develop an AI algorithm that 1) can classify patients with a neuromuscular disease based on a set of muscle ultrasound images, and 2) can perform this classification on ultrasound images from different ultrasound machines and setups.

 ## Innovation
 Since 2002, the clinical neurophysiology laboratory of the department of Neurology at the Radboudumc performs research on the frontier of neuromuscular ultrasound.
 The technique of quantitative muscle ultrasound based on echogenicity has been developed in our lab and is part of our routine daily clinical practice.
 However, a new method to screen for neuromuscular diseases based on ultrasound images that is device independent is much needed to able to continue this routine care when our current ultrasound machine is eventually phased out.
 Thus, if a reliable AI algorithm can be developed to screen for neuromuscular disorders this will be implemented in our clinical practice immediately.
 Furthermore, this innovation will facilitate widespread clinical implementation of muscle ultrasound.

 ## Methods

 To be able to train and evaluate machine learning methods for the screening task, labeled data is required.
 To validate the transfer between different devices, the data should be from at least two different devices.
 No large dataset of a heterogenouos clinical population of suspected NMD cases had previously been made available to research, so we first processed all records from clinical practice since muscular ultrasound was introduced at the department in 2007.
 After filtering and retrieval of patient diagnosis from a separate database, we obtained two datasets, one with patients recorded on an older Philips iU22 device and the other from a newer ESAOTE 6100 machine.
 The number of patients as well as the data split are listed in the table.

 |                      | Philips iU22| ESAOTE 6100|